remy/remysharp.com/public/blog/syntax-highlighting-in-web-component-templates.md

 ![The syntax is nice and tidy now using a tag function, but my linting is highlighted that the html function is missing](/images/template-highlight-2.png.avif)

-VS Code does support highlighting if you give it a hint using a comment, but prettier doesn't format it - close, but still no dice:
+VS Code does support highlighting if you give it a hint using a comment: `/*html*/`, but prettier doesn't format it - close, but still no dice:

 ![The syntax is now fully colourised, but not structured in a way that's nice and easy to read](/images/template-highlight-1.png.avif)

-Finally, if you get the comment syntax _exactly_ right, that's uppercase and with spaces around the text, then you'll get both highlighting and syntax tidy support without the need for build tools:
+Finally, if you get the comment syntax _exactly_ right, that's uppercase and with spaces around the text, `/* HTML */`, then you'll get both highlighting and syntax tidy support without the need for build tools:

 ![The syntax is now fully colourised and it's tidy](/images/template-highlight-3.png.avif)